angal/arcadia/README.md

 # Arcadia IDE
-version 1.0.0
+version 1.1.0

 by Antonio Galeone
-on Nov 30, 2014
+on Sep 06, 2015

 ## About

-Arcadia is a light editor (IDE) for Ruby language written in Ruby using the classic Tcl/Tk GUI toolkit.
+Arcadia is a light editor (IDE) for Ruby language written in Ruby using the classic Tcl/Tk GUI toolkit and developed with Arcadia itself.

 Some of Arcadia IDE project features include:
  * Editor with source browsing, syntax highlighting, code completion